What Is The Facial Feedback Hypothesis And Does It Work?

 If your emotions sometimes make you feel overwhelmed, facial feedback may help.
 You can learn valuable techniques from a counselor during online therapy.
 Aside from teaching you new techniques for controlling your emotions, therapy may help you explore the issues behind those emotions and address any underlying problems.

-If you’re thinking about your next steps, online therapy may help you explore your concerns under the guidance of an experienced, licensed counselor.
-A 2018 study published in the Journal of Anxiety Disorders found that online therapy was equally as effective as traditional in-person counseling; 80% of the trials conducted on computer-delivered therapy sessions saw more than half of the participants showing high rates of satisfaction.
+If you’re considering your next steps, online therapy may help you explore your concerns under the guidance of an experienced, licensed counselor.
+A 2018 study published in the Journal of Anxiety Disorders found that online therapy was equally as effective as traditional in-person counseling; in 80% of the trials conducted on computer-delivered therapy sessions more than half of the participants showed high rates of satisfaction.

-When you choose online counseling, you can work with a licensed counselor that you choose among thousands of counselors.
+When you choose online counseling, you can work with a licensed counselor from among thousands of counselors.
 You can select a therapist who addresses the same types of emotional challenges you're facing, whether you're experiencing anger, sadness, anxiety, or another emotion.

 You can also choose a counselor for the type of therapy they offer, whether cognitive behavioral therapy, existential therapy, or dialectical behavior therapy.
 Their specialties, experience, and educational backgrounds are available for you to read and assess before you set up your first appointment.